Road Commissioner: Philip Baker (802) 446-2131

-All Town Highways are maintained by a two-person fulltime road crew and one part-time employee operating out of the Town Garage.
+All Town Highways are maintained by a three-person full-time road crew operating out of the Town Garage.
 Members of the road crew are hired by and report to the Selectboard.
 The Selectboard also appoints a Road Commissioner to work with them to make sure that the Town Highways are maintained, and that bridges, culverts, and roads are kept in good and sufficient repair.